Eliminate Fleas Without Poisons

 Integrated Pest Management is a nontoxic way to effectively control fleas.

-Today, spot-on flea products are advertised in every sort of media available to animal guardians and veterinarians, and are touted as safe and effective.
-However, as we discussed last month (“Are Spot-On Flea Killers Safe?”), the safety record of these products is not as spotless as the manufacturers would make us believe.
+Spot-on flea products are advertised in every sort of media available to animal guardians and veterinarians, and are touted as safe and effective.
+However, as we discussed in February 2002, the safety record of these products is not as spotless as the manufacturers would make us believe.
 After all, they contain pesticides, which are poisons, and they also contain toxic ingredients that are not disclosed to consumers – or even veterinarians – without applying through the Freedom of Information Act.

 The danger presented by these products becomes apparent in the hundreds of incident reports that sit in the Environmental Protection Agency’s files – not to mention the manufacturer’s own animal laboratory studies.
 These logs indicate hundreds of deaths and illnesses of cats and dogs who have been treated with these products by their guardians and veterinarians.